-Q: Can I transfer assets of an UGMA/UTMA account?
+Q: Can I transfer assets of a UGMA/UTMA account?

 - A: Yes.
 If you are the custodian for the beneficiary, you may elect to place part or all of the UGMA/UTMA assets into a Texas College Savings Plan account in your custodial capacity.
-However, there are certain considerations when doing so: - Non-cash assets held in an UGMA/UTMA account must first be liquidated, as only cash contributions are permitted into a college savings account.
+However, there are certain considerations when doing so: - Non-cash assets held in a UGMA/UTMA account must first be liquidated, as only cash contributions are permitted into a college savings account.
+"Cash" means in "cash form," by check, electronic funds transfer (EFT), an automatic investment plan (AIP), payroll deduction if your employer allows, or federal money wire.
 You should discuss the tax consequences with your tax advisor before executing this transaction - The account beneficiary may not be changed from the original beneficiary of the UGMA/UTMA account, and all withdrawals must be made for the benefit of the beneficiary, as outlined in the terms governing UGMA/UTMA accounts - The custodian must notify the Plan when the custodianship terminates and the beneficiary is legally entitled to take control of the account